Rome. Rome. Rome.

 Piazza Cola di Rienzo, 33/35

-The cocktail bar near to the hotel and is popular for apéritif and after dinner.
+The cocktail bar near to the hotel and is popular for apéritif.
 Always full of local people.
 We went there for an apéritif.
 It was okay, but I prefer something cozier.

 Piazza di S. Eustachio, 82

 The oldest coffee shop in Rome and only a few minutes from Pantheon.
 This is a very small café, they didn’t have a patio at that time and all the people were standing and drink coffee.
 There are only 2 tables close to the washroom and you have to pay 5 euros for the table.
 So, it is better to stand.
-I will be honest with you: this coffee shop is famous and kind of a must-go.
-The coffee was good, but I wasn’t super impressed.
+This coffee shop is famous and kind of a must-go.
+I will be honest with you: the coffee was good, but I wasn’t super impressed.
 I’m sure you can find something more cool and enjoyable coffee place.
 But go to see it for sure, because it is popular, very close to the Pantheon and you are right there anyway.

 Piazza degli Zingari, 5